A Supersymmetry Primer: Experimental signals for supersymmetry

 The classic $\Et$ signal for supersymmetry at hadron colliders is events with jets and $\Et$ but no energetic isolated leptons.
 The latter requirement reduces backgrounds from Standard Model processes with leptonic $W$ decays, and is obviously most effective if the relevant sparticle decays have sizable branching fractions into channels with no leptons in the final state.
-One must choose the $\Et$ cut high enough to reduce backgrounds from detector mismeasurements of jet energies.
-The jets$+\Et$ signature is one of the main signals currently being searched for at the Tevatron, and is also a favorite possibility for the first evidence for supersymmetry to be found at the LHC.
-It can get contributions from every type of sparticle pair production, except sleptons.
+The most important potential backgrounds are: \begin{itemize} \item detector mismeasurements of jet energies, \item $W$+jets, with the $W$ decaying to $\ell\nu$, when the charged lepton is missed or absorbed into a jet, \item $Z$+jets, with $Z \rightarrow \nu \bar \nu$, \item $t\overline t$ production, with $W\rightarrow \ell\nu$, when the charged lepton is missed. \end{itemize} One must choose the $\Et$ cut high enough to reduce these backgrounds, and also to assist in efficient triggering.
+Requiring at least one very high-$p_T$ jet can also satisfy a trigger requirement.
+In addition, the first (QCD) background can be reduced by requiring that the transverse direction of the $\Et$ is not too close to the transverse direction of a jet.
+The jets$+\Et$ signature is a favorite possibility for the first evidence for supersymmetry to be found at the LHC.
+It can get important contributions from every type of sparticle pair production, except slepton pair production.

+Another important possibility for the LHC is the single lepton plus jets plus $\Et$ signal \cite{LHCdiscovery}.
+It has a potentially large Standard Model background from production of $W\rightarrow\ell\nu$, either together with jets or from top decays.
+However, this background can be reduced by putting a cut on the transverse mass variable $m_T = \sqrt{2 p_T^\ell \Et [1 - \cos(\Delta \phi)]}$, where $\Delta \phi$ is the difference in azimuthal angle between the missing transverse momentum and the lepton.
+For $W$ decays, this is essentially always less than 100 GeV even after detector resolution effects, so a cut requiring $m_T > 100$ GeV nearly eliminates those background contributions at the LHC.
+The single lepton plus jets signal can have an extremely large rate from various sparticle production modes, and may give a good discovery or confirmation signal at the LHC.